wagtail/wagtail/docs/topics/writing_templates.rst

     ...
     {% wagtailuserbar %}

 By default the User Bar appears in the top right of the browser window, flush with the edge.
-If this conflicts with your design it can be moved with a css rule in your own CSS files e.g to move it down from the top:
+If this conflicts with your design, it can be moved with a css rule in your own CSS files.
+To move it downward from the top:

 .. code-block:: css